 Questions in this form are so common that we rarely give them a second thought.
 After all, trial lawyers sizing up prospective jurors, or market researchers testing the waters through focus groups, routinely use hypothetical questions in their work.

-"But what seems innocuous can have insidious effects on an individual," says Baba Shiv, Sanwa Bank, Limited, Professor of Marketing at the Stanford Graduate School of Business.
-He and his colleagues have shown that hypothetical questions don't merely measure our current attitudes: such questions can actually sway opinion and affect behavior.
+“But what seems innocuous can have insidious effects on an individual,” says Baba Shiv, Sanwa Bank, Limited, Professor of Marketing at Stanford GSB.
+He and his colleagues have shown that hypothetical questions don’t merely measure our current attitudes: such questions can actually sway opinion and affect behavior.
 And, in their most recent study in this line of research, they showed how and why this distortion occurs.

 Designers of political “push polls” understand the basic effect already: ostensibly asking for your true opinion, the push pollster in reality aims to spread rumors and taint your view.
 (The most notorious example was a push poll during the 2000 Republican Primaries that asked South Carolina voters whether they’d vote for John McCain if they learned that he had fathered an illegitimate child.)
 Since hypothetical questions cloak a malicious act under the cover of legitimacy, Shiv calls them wolves in sheep’s clothing.
 “Because they’re hypothetical, they’re not subject to criticism.
 If I make an outright accusation, I have to defend it, whereas with a hypothetical, I can say, ‘I didn’t say that.
 It’s a hypothetical question.’”